top of page

 I get many questions about our work with Restorative Practices.
 I am excited to share this link to an article which explains how in our work, we focus on transforming conflict by using a restorative framework.
 Enjoy!

-I am honored to have partnered with UVE and for Abbey (the director) writing such a meaningful tribute of our work together:
+I am honored to partner with UVE and for such a meaningful tribute of our work together:

 Collective Voices' mission is to support people in reconnecting, repairing, and rebuilding